jyyang5/mu_mu_lambda-ES/README.md

      	- Use sigmaStar test one sphere functions for optimal sigmaStar (largest convergence rate)
      	- Adapt step size s.t. the normalized step size close to opt. sigmaStar previously
      	- Achieve appriximate similar convergence rate
+     - Comment
+     	1. scatter too close to each other
+     	2. strage n=100 has larger fitness gain compared with n=10 (in opt. normalized step size)
+     	3. y-axies not correct

+- 20181012

+	- Get better approximate of progress rate using formula in paper when n = infty

+		- Use formula (11) from [paper](https://core.ac.uk/download/pdf/81976199.pdf) denoted n \approx \infty

+	- Replace Gaussin distributed noise with GP